Surge (glacier)

-Glacial surges are short-lived events where a glacier can advance substantially, moving at velocities up to 100 times faster than normal.
+Glacial surges are short-lived events where the flow velocity on a portion of a glacier can increase up to 100 times faster than normal during a few months or years.
+It is associated with an important transportation of ice mass down-glacier, often but not always causing the advance of the glacier front.
+Surge events are likely an extreme case of the continuous spectra of glacier instabilities.
 Surging glaciers cluster around a few areas.
 High concentrations of surging glaciers occur in the Karakoram, Pamir Mountains, Svalbard, the Canadian Arctic islands, Alaska and Iceland, although overall it is estimated that only one percent of all the world's glaciers ever surge.
-In some glaciers, surges can occur in fairly regular cycles, with 15 to 100 or more surge events per year.
+In some glaciers, surges can occur in fairly regular cycles, with cycle periods commonly ranging from 15 to 100 years or more.
 In other glaciers, surging remains unpredictable.
-In some glaciers, however, the period of stagnation and build-up between two surges typically lasts 10 to 200 years and is called the quiescent phase.
+The period of stagnation and build-up between two surges typically lasts 10 to 200 years and is called the quiescent phase.

 During this period the velocities of the glacier are significantly lower, and the glaciers can retreat substantially.

 Types

-Glacier surges have been divided into two categories depending on the character of the surge event.
+Glacier surges have been historically divided into two categories depending on the character of the surge event.
 Glaciers in Alaska exhibit surges with a sudden onset, an extremely high maximum flow rate (tens of meters/day) and a sudden termination, often with a discharge of stored water.
 These are called Alaskan-type surges and it is suspected that these surges are hydrologically controlled.

 Surges in Svalbard typically exhibit different behavior.
 Svalbard surges are typically associated with slower onset with an acceleration phase, rising to a maximum velocity which is typically slower (up to four or five meters per day) than Alaskan surges, and a return to quiescence often taking years.
 Features observed during the active or surge phase include potholes, known as lacunas and medial moraines.